verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/font-attr.md

 Description

-The type of the text baseline's position.
+The position of the text characters.

 </div>